DNA SURPRISE? AdoptION, DC, NPE, MPE

-We support people impacted by DNA surprises, genetic identity issues, and misattributed parentage experiences (MPE) which can occur due to an adoption, assisted conception, or those conceived from a non-paternal event (NPE) and promote understanding of the complex intersection of genetic information, identity, and family dynamics.
+We support everyone impacted by genetic identity issues and loss of genetic continuity from adoption, assisted reproduction, or non-paternal events (NPE) and promote understanding of the complex intersection of genetic information, identity, and family dynamics.

 We encourage engagement to facilitate and create real change and are an inclusive organization that assists adoptees, donor-conceived, people with an NPE, birth parents, gamete providers, new genetic family, recipient parents, and raising families.
 In learning and growing from each other, we must put the voices of adoptees, donor conceived, and people with an NPE first.

 OUR IMPACT 2023: Direct Assistance for 339 Adoptees/DCP/People with an NPE, Impacted 1769 Families, and Reached Over 42,103 People in 11 Countries and ALL U.S. States

 "I would have never dreamed how much Right to Know would change my life and my family's in such a short time.
 They helped to fill the void that was created by a DNA test.
 There is nothing worse than feeling like everything is hopeless, but they were able to make me feel whole again."

 "It's so simple, but so powerful: right to know.
 Who'd have thought personal identity would be so controversial, and so important?
 The people behind RTK are kind, and fierce, because they know the unsettling experience of genetic bewilderment firsthand.
 I am so proud of the work they are doing, and know that whenever I need support, they are a trusted resource."

 "You've spent your whole life with the consistent feeling that you don't belong.
 Then a DNA test confirms your truth and you feel alone more than ever, until you find your peer group at Right to Know.
 We are all just walking each other home—wherever that might be."